Immigration Attorneys in Pembroke Pines and Sunny Isles Beach, FL

 The provisional waiver can help reduce these fears while also cutting down on the amount of time the applicant is separated from loved ones currently living in the United States.
 But remember, even if your provisional waiver is approved, it is extremely important that you speak with an experienced attorney at Cabanas Law before you leave to attend your visa interview at your consulate office.
 This is because there may be other reasons that you are unaware of that can prevent you from re-entering the U.S. This is true even if your unlawful presence waiver was already approved!

-To help give you peace of mind, the attorneys at Cabanas Law Firm will carefully consider your options after conducting extensive research regarding the benefits and risks of leaving and re-entering the U.S.
+To help give you peace of mind, the Immigration Attorneys at Cabanas Law Firm will carefully consider your options after conducting extensive research regarding the benefits and risks of leaving and re-entering the U.S.

 Temporary Protection Status (“TPS”)